applications4android/ComicReader/README.md

 1. ComicReader        --- Main source folder which contains the project-specific files
 2. ComicReaderTest    --- Android JUnit test-cases for this project
-3. docs               --- Contains some documentation for this project (actively updated!)

 ### Project namespace:
 com.blogspot.applications4android.comicreader